Dev-I-J/JNote/README.md

 * [`markdown`](https://pypi.org/project/markdown/) for Converting markdown from GitHub to HTML.
 * [`toml`](https://pypi.org/project/toml/) for parsing the settings file.

-## Coming Soon!
+## Coming Soon

-These functionality is scheduled to be shipped with the future major releases.
+These functionalities are scheduled to be shipped with the future major releases.

 * Command Line Access,
 * Auto Updating,